 During a recent renovation of the family restroom in the North Satellite Terminal, an adult changing table was installed.
 The facility is located near gate N20, and features a height-adjustable table.

 The airport plans to install one in its new International Arrivals Facility, slated to open in 2020.
 The adult changing tables are one part of a larger accessibility initiative, which includes new features and services for people with auditory, vision and hidden disabilities.
+Additional information on Seattle Airport accessibility is available in the Seattle Wheelchair Travel Guide.

 Encourage Your Airport to Install an Adult Changing Table